Eliastik/snakeia/README.md

 * Uses the CSS framework [Bootstrap 4](https://getbootstrap.com/) and the theme [Flat UI](https://designmodo.github.io/Flat-UI/)

 ## Changelog

+* Version 1.3 (7/12/2019):
+  - Possibility for several players to play on the same grid!
+This mode supports a hundred players (a human player and a hundred AI) on the same grid!
+Players are differentiated according to their color.
+Their name and score are displayed above each one;
+  - Introduction of Levels game mode (for AI and player);
+  - Generation of a random color for each Snake at each new game;
+  - The menus are navigable with the keyboard, it's also possible to pause the game by pressing the Enter key;
+  - Bug fixes and adjustments (see commits on Github);
+  - Added a level of AI "Random" (random movements of the AI).

 * Version 1.2 (7/3/2019):
   - Migration to the Lowlight.Astar software library, which supports torus-shaped grids, which improves AI performance;